-- 3. Elections to the Fellowship in 2023 will draw on a ballot in early 2023, and Section meetings are held in October 2022 and March 2023. - 4.
+- 3. Elections to the Fellowship in 2024 will draw on a ballot in early 2024, and Section meetings are held in October 2023 and March 2024. - 4.
 Section Standing Committees meet between late May and August to prepare for Sections in October, in particular to choose names for Section to consider for inclusion on the ballot.
 These candidates will be disclosed to and invited to supply CVs.
 The Good Practice Guidance (annexed to this Guidance) should be circulated to Section chairs and distributed at every Section meeting in advance of decision-making, with the purpose of encouraging Sections to search for candidates from as wide a background as possible.
 Sections should regularly review long lists to ensure that new names are being promoted, and, where necessary, should remove from long lists candidates who are judged to be unlikely to achieve the Fellowship. - 5.
-In their search for candidates, Sections should have regard to the Academy's Strategic Plan for 2018-22.
-This plan identifies diversity as 'a strategic priority', promising to 'ensure that our community is representative of all corners of the UK, reflects new subjects and developments within disciplines as well as acting to preserve those subjects that are at risk'.
-The strategy also commits the Academy to examining 'the barriers that prevent people of particular backgrounds from progressing in their academic careers.' - 6.
-Following work by the Fellows Diversity Working Group(FDWG), Council in 2021 adopted the following statement articulating why diversity is important for the Fellowship:
+In their search for candidates, Sections should have regard to the Academy's new Strategic Plan for 2023-27.
+This plan identifies opening up the Academy as 'a strategic priority', with a commitment to 'broaden the diversity of our Fellowship, our staff and our funded researchers and to help foster a research community that is more representative of society.' - 6.
+Following work by the Fellows Diversity Group (FDG), Council in 2021 adopted the following statement articulating why diversity is important for the Fellowship: